vyassuyog1/django-oidc/README.rst

     ##################################
     # OIDC

-    # If we should check certificates
+    # If we should check certificates (True by default)
-    VERIFY_SSL = True
+    # OIDC_VERIFY_SSL = False

-    # The view for OIDC login uses a default template - it can be overridden here
+    # The view for OIDC login uses a default template which can be overridden here
     # OIDC_LOGIN_TEMPLATE = "fed_login.html"

     # You may want to disable client registration.
 In that case, only the OP inside OIDC_CLIENTS will be available.